Medical Consultation: 34 655.72.60.50

 Inflammation assessment in Mallorca

-Galatzó Health offers advanced diagnostic assessments aimed at studying different biomarkers related to metabolism, the immune system and human physiology.
-The assessment of inflammatory markers can be integrated into advanced diagnostic programs and personalized health assessments.
+Dr. Indhira Ghyssaert provides advanced diagnostic assessments focused on the evaluation of key biomarkers related to metabolism, immune function, and human physiology.
+The assessment of inflammatory markers forms part of a structured clinical approach and can be integrated into personalised health evaluations and advanced diagnostic programmes under her medical supervision.

 Inflammation as a Central Regulatory Process in Human Physiology